CorrelAid/CitiesRopen/README.md

     several files.
 Several resources can be selected using the `c()` operator

   - `category` Filter for a thematic category.
+Several categories can be selected using the `c()` operator

     Choose from: “Transport und Verkehr”, “Umwelt und Klima”, “Bevölkerung”, “Verwaltung, Haushalt und Steuern”,
-    “Infrastruktur, Bauen und Wohnen”, “Kultur, Freizeit, Sport und Tourismus”, “Bildung und Wissenschaft”, “Geo”, “Politik und Wahlen” or“Gesetze und Justiz”
+    “Infrastruktur, Bauen und Wohnen”, “Kultur, Freizeit, Sport und Tourismus”, “Bildung und Wissenschaft”, “Geo”, “Politik und Wahlen” or “Gesetze und Justiz”

   - `format`: Filter for a specific format.